Complete guide for employee benefits:

 Great employee benefits improve employee wellbeing.
 Greater employee wellbeing is proven to improve productivity and business performance.

 As we mentioned earlier, it costs around £30,000 to replace an employee earning over 25k a year.
 This means that losing and replacing employees can leave you significantly out of pocket!
-So, not only can you face losing great employees due to poor benefits packages, but it can be a super costly process for your business too!
+So not only can you retain great employees with a good benefits package, but it can save your business a tonne of money, too!

-Employee benefits taxation
+Employee benefits taxation in the UK

-This does not replace financial advice.
+Disclaimer: this does not replace financial advice.

 What are the considerations?